JuliaDocs/Changelog.jl/README.md

 ### Parsing changelogs

 Changelog also provides functionality for parsing changelogs into a simple structure which can be programmatically queried, e.g. to check what the changes are for a particular version.
+This functionality is primarily intended for parsing [KeepAChangeLog](https://keepachangelog.com/en/1.1.0/)-style changelogs, that have a title as a H1 (e.g. `#`) markdown header, followed by a list of versions with H2-level headers (`##`) formatted like `[1.1.0] - 2019-02-15` with or without a link on the version number, followed by a bulleted list of changes, potentially in subsections, each with H3 header.
+For such changelogs, parsing should be stable.
+We may also attempt to parse a wider variety of headers, for which the extent that we can parse may change in non-breaking releases (typically improving the parsing, but potentially regressing in some cases).

 The API for this functionality consists of:

 - `SimpleChangelog`: structure that contains a simple representation of a changelog.
 - `VersionInfo`: structure that contains a simple representation of a version in a changelog.